julianburr/sketch-plugin-boilerplate/README.md

 # Sketch Plugin Boilerplate

-This is a basic boilerplate setup for creating [Sketch](https://www.sketchapp.com/) plugins, including custom GUIs build with JS (React).
-The main task of it is to bundle the JS code using [`rollup`](https://github.com/rollup/rollup) and [`rollup-plugin-babel`](https://github.com/rollup/rollup-plugin-babel).
+This is a basic JS boilerplate for creating [Sketch](https://www.sketchapp.com/) plugins, including custom GUIs build with JS (React).
+It bundles the code using [`rollup`](https://github.com/rollup/rollup) and [`rollup-plugin-babel`](https://github.com/rollup/rollup-plugin-babel), as well as [`webpack`]() for the GUI side.
 Besides that it offers some other tweaks and helpers to make your life as a developer easier.

+I used as little Objective C as possible, as this is really thought as an entry point for JS developers who don't want to deal with this side but still create awesome plugin.

 ## Get started
 I recommend using [`yarn`](https://yarnpkg.com/), alternatively you can run the equivalent commands with `npm` as well.
 To get started install all the dependencies with `yarn install` and you're good to go.